Energy Resources Program

 Research conducted by the Carbon Sequestration – Geologic Research and Assessments project will build on geologic models and regional assessment results developed during the national assessment of geologic storage resources (U.S. Geological Survey Geologic Carbon Dioxide Storage Resources Assessment Team, 2013).
-The project will conduct relevant research that focuses on improving the geologic and technical foundation and economic feasibility of carbon dioxide (CO2) sequestration in various geologic basins, rock types, and regions of the country.
-Environmental and geologic risks associated with CO2 sequestration will also be investigated and will include those associated with the geochemistry of produced groundwater and induced seismicity related to CO2 injection and storage.
-During the course of the Carbon Sequestration – Geologic Research and Assessments project, the following six research and assessment topics will be investigated.
+The project will conduct relevant research that focuses on improving the geologic and technical foundation and economic feasibility of carbon dioxide (CO2) subsurface storage in various geologic basins, rock types, and regions of the country.
+The project plans to evaluate the national technically recoverable hydrocarbon resources resulting from CO2 injection and storage through CO2-enhanced oil recovery and will study natural CO2 and helium reservoirs as analogues for anthropogenic CO2 storage.
+Environmental and geologic risks associated with CO2 subsurface storage will also be investigated and will include those associated with the geochemistry of produced groundwater and induced seismicity related to CO2 injection and storage.
+During the course of the Carbon Sequestration – Geologic Research and Assessments project, the following seven research and assessment topics will be investigated.

-Geologic CO2 sequestration coupled with enhanced oil recovery (EOR) using CO2 in existing hydrocarbon reservoirs can increase the U.S. hydrocarbon recoverable resource volume and prevent CO2 release to the atmosphere potentially limiting its contribution to global warming as a greenhouse gas.
-The current national base capacity for technically recoverable oil using enhanced CO2 injection is unknown.
-The Energy Independence and Security Act (EISA, Public Law 110-140) of 2007 authorized the U.S. Geological Survey (USGS) to conduct a national assessment of geologic storage resources and to evaluate the national technically recoverable hydrocarbon resources resulting from CO2 injection and storage (CO2-EOR).
-The USGS recently completed a national CO2 storage assessment (U.S. Geological Survey Geologic Carbon Dioxide Storage Resources Assessment Team, 2013).
-In addition, the Carbon Sequestration – Geologic Research and Assessments project has developed a comprehensive CO2-EOR database and a preliminary assessment methodology to evaluate the technically recoverable oil related to CO2 sequestration.
-The goal of the CO2-EOR research task is to finalize the assessment methodology and to conduct a national assessment of technically recoverable oil related to CO2 injection.
-The amount of CO2 stored during the hydrocarbon recovery process will also be evaluated.
+Geologic CO2 sequestration coupled with enhanced oil recovery (EOR) using CO2 in existing hydrocarbon reservoirs can increase the U.S. hydrocarbon recoverable resource volume.
+If anthropogenic CO2 is used in the EOR process, it can prevent the release of CO2 to the atmosphere, potentially limiting its contribution to global warming as a greenhouse gas.
+The Energy Independence and Security Act (EISA, Public Law 110-140) of 2007 authorized the USGS to conduct a national assessment of geologic storage resources and to evaluate the national technically recoverable hydrocarbon resources resulting from CO2 injection and related storage (CO2-EOR).
+The USGS recently completed the national CO2 storage assessment (U.S. Geological Survey Geologic Carbon Dioxide Storage Resources Assessment Team, 2013); however, an evaluation of recoverable hydrocarbons (oil) related to CO2 injection was delayed to allow USGS time to build a comprehensive CO2-EOR database and to develop an assessment methodology to evaluate the recovery potential for oil related to CO2 injection.
+The planned USGS assessment will build upon previous technical/economic evaluations conducted by industry, government, and academic organizations; however, the USGS assessments will be of the total technically recoverable oil resources, and will not include a minimum economic cutoff.
+Previous assessments of CO2-EOR recoverable resources have included economic constraints and vary widely with some estimates of over 100 billion barrels of technically recoverable oil.
+The national resource of technically recoverable oil resulting from CO2 injection on a non-economic basis is unknown.
+The objective of this project is to conduct a national assessment of recoverable oil related to CO2 injection.
+The amount of CO2 stored (utilized) during the hydrocarbon recovery process will also be evaluated.

-Although enhanced gas recovery by CO2 gas injection into the reservoir is technically feasible, no commercial enhanced gas recovery project exists today in conventional gas reservoirs.
+Although enhanced gas recovery (EGR) by CO2 gas injection into the reservoir is technically feasible, no commercial enhanced gas recovery projects exist today in conventional gas reservoirs.
 There could be some benefits of CO2 gas injection, such as additional natural gas recovery and condensate recovery, but this is not practical because of the high gas recovery factor, the costs of capture and transmission of CO2 to the gas fields, and additional infrastructure for CO2 separation and injection in the gas fields.
-Therefore, enhanced gas recovery using CO2 injection will not be part of the national CO2-EOR assessment.
+Therefore, enhanced gas recovery using CO2 injection will not be part of the USGS national CO2-EOR assessment.

-The following USGS factsheet released in 2011 and a slide presentation at the 33rd IEA-EOR Symposium August 26-30, 2012 in Regina, Saskatchewan, summarize our approach to the development philosophy of assessment methodology and work progress.
+The following USGS reports and slide presentations summarize our approach to the development philosophy of assessment methodology and work progress:

 USGS Factsheet: Development of an Assessment Methodology for Hydrocarbon Recovery Potential Using Carbon Dioxide and Associated Carbon Sequestration: Workshop Findings